 When a patient has given oral consent to treatment, you should make a note in their clinical record of the advice given, including any risks and benefits and likely outcomes, and the fact that the patient has understood and consented.
 This is particularly important where treatment is significant and not routine.

 Written consent must be obtained for treatment under conscious sedation or general anaesthetic, as set out in the GDC's guidance.
 It is also advisable to gain written consent for photographs which are to be used outside of a patient record e.g., on a social media post, practice website, or in a presentation.
 This allows patients to be clear about what their photos will be used for.

 - Although a consent form may not always be necessary, you may want to consider using one in case documentary evidence is needed in the event of a dispute.

-- A patient's signature on a treatment plan or consent form is not consent in and of itself, and is of secondary significance to the quality of explanation and information given to - and understood by - the patient.
-However, a signature on a treatment plan or consent form may evidence that consent has been obtained.
+- A patient's signature on a treatment plan or consent form is not consent in itself, and is not as important as the quality of explanation and information given to - and understood by - the patient.

 - A consent form or treatment plan shouldn't be altered after a patient has signed it.
 If you need to make changes to a planned procedure, discuss with the patient in full and, if necessary, have them sign a new form.

 During treatment, you should only carry out procedures to which a patient has expressly consented.
 The only exception is emergency treatment necessary to prevent serious harm or to safeguard a patient's life.